PACKED-vzw/CultURIze/README.md

 This is the GitHub repo of the Culturize project.

 ## License
+Copyright (c) 2019 PACKED vzw
+All content in this repository is released under the [CC-BY-SA License](https://creativecommons.org/licenses/by-sa/4.0/).
-The Culturize Desktop App is released under the [MIT License](https://opensource.org/licenses/MIT)
+The code of the Culturize Desktop App is released under the [MIT License](https://opensource.org/licenses/MIT).
 ## About
 CultURIze is a four-step process to make persistent URI's for collection items, a spreadsheet to record persistent URI's, a desktop app to turn it in a .htaccess file, a Githubrepo to automate the configuration of an Apache webserver.